Protonull/selfsignedeno/README.md

-Generate a self signed x509 certificate from node.js.
+Generate a self signed x509 certificate from Deno.

+## selfsignedeno

+This is an extremely minimal fork that only seeks to make [selfsigned](https://www.npmjs.com/package/selfsigned) compatible with Deno.
+Only strictly necessary changes will be made.

 ## Install